korauo/korauo.github.io/README.md

 # my bio website

-(i downloaded someones solot.to page and edited it 💀)
+(i downloaded someones solo.to page and edited it 💀)